 The Center for Environmental Systems Research is an interdisciplinary research center of Kassel University.
 Founded in 1994 as scientific center, its work expanded more and more into the international arena.
+It 2022 it joined the newly formed Kassel Institute for Sustainability.

 The CESR forms an important part of the competence of Kassel University on issues of environment and sustainability.
 The center bundles research of systems-based applied sustainability science, coordinates projects and cooperates with various departments of the University as well as with partners in German, European and international institutions.